linode/docs/docs/networking/ssh/persistent-terminal-sessions-with-tmux.md

 ## Install tmux

-Install tmux with your distribution's package manager:
+Install tmux with your distribution's package manager.

-To install tmux on Debian 9 or Ubuntu 16.04:
+On Debian or Ubuntu:

     sudo apt install tmux